apache/libcloud/docs/compute/examples.rst

     This example assumes the provided key pair already exists.
 If the key pair doesn't exist yet, you can create it using the provider's own UI, or :func:`ex_create_keypair` driver method.
-This functionality is only available in trunk.
+    This functionality is currently only available in trunk.

 This example demonstrates how to create a node using an existing key pair.
 Created node also gets added to the provided security groups.

 .. literalinclude:: /examples/compute/create_cloudstack_node_keypair_secgroup.py
    :language: python

-As noted in the example, you use `extra_args` argument to provide a dictionary that contains the keypair and list of securitygroups.
-Note that the list of securitygroups is passed as a string not as a python list.

 Create flaoting IP and attach it to a node using a local OpenStack provider
 ---------------------------------------------------------------------------